 Training projects will not be considered if the business is not ready to begin training activities.
 Business applicants must be prepared to enter into contract negotiations, and immediately begin training upon execution of a contractual agreement with the Maryland Department of Labor.
 To ensure that funds are expended in a timely manner, training contracts awarded for training programs cannot last longer than six months.

 Exceptions with proper justification may be approved based on the need to exceed six-month training period.
 The State review team will approve such requests if the justification is reasonable and if the training will be completed and funds expended in a timely manner.

 The successful business applicant is responsible for taking the necessary steps to make provisions for the training of its employees in specific skills that result in the workers’ acquisition of transferable skills or an industry-recognized certification or credential program.
 The business is also responsible for providing acceptable documentation to verify successful completion of training and actual payment for training as well as any performance/outcome information required as part of the training plan.

 Funds will be administered by the Maryland Department of Labor.
 Staff will evaluate requests for additional funds and make additional dollars available based on documentation regarding training needs.

 Labor and Commerce business services representatives will work with businesses and local economic development officials to discuss the business plan, training needs and other services available to support the applicant.
 Eligible businesses must develop training plans, select the most appropriate training vendor, and submit applications for Maryland Business Works funding.

 State staff will review the application to ensure the proposal meets all of the minimum program requirements established by the State.
-The following Maryland Department of Labor staff members comprise the State review team:
+Submitted applications must be reviewed in a timely manner by a State Review Team comprised of: